lanl/NchooseK/README.md

 Documentation
 -------------

 Documentation is forthcoming.
 For the time being, please refer to the examples in the [examples](examples) subdirectory.
 The main idea is to instantiate an `nchoosek.Environment`, which is basically a name space.
 The environment's `register_port` method defines a variable, and the environment's `nck` method establishes a constraint given a list of ports and a set of allowable numbers of True ports.

-Different solvers eventually will be supported; currently, only two exist: `z3`, which uses Microsoft Research's classical [Z3 Theorem Prover](https://github.com/Z3Prover/z3), and `ocean`, which uses D-Wave's [Ocean](https://ocean.dwavesys.com/) to run either classically or on a quantum computer.
+Different solvers eventually will be supported.
+Currently, only two exist: `z3`, which uses Microsoft Research's classical [Z3 Theorem Prover](https://github.com/Z3Prover/z3), and `ocean`, which uses D-Wave's [Ocean](https://ocean.dwavesys.com/) to run either classically or on a quantum computer.
 Specify one of those in your `NCHOOSEK_SOLVER` environment variable (default: `z3`).
-Invoke the `solve` method on the environment to solve for the value of every variable in the environment.
+Invoke the `solve` method on the environment to solve for the value of every variable in the environment.  `solve` accepts solver-specific parameters, which also can be provided via the `NCHOOSEK_PARAMS` environment variable.

 As a convenience, the environment's `new_type` method defines a reusable constraint that can be applied to different sets of inputs.

 Installation
 ------------